-The FW Exam Program Application and documentation for disability accommodations if you are taking the FW Exam should be sent to Lori Hunley at Lori.hunley@uky.edu.
-Final Exam Application, Disability accommodation and External Final Exam documentation should be sent to Denise Stewart (denise.stewart@uky.edu).
-External Final Exam documentation refers to confirmation (i.e., a confirmation email from CRC or NCE Exam indicating you are signed up to take or have taken either the CRC, or NCE) for the CRC or NCE exam.
-You are eligible to sit for the CRC or the NCE examination after completing 75% of your course work (generally in your last semester).
-To take the NCE, you must be a well-advanced graduate student (75% of course work completed) in a counseling program that has been accredited by the CACREP or housed within a regionally accredited institution.
-Thus, we would like to encourage all RC and CMHC students who would like to take either of these two external exams as an option for the Internal Program Final Exam, to sign-up at the beginning of the semester they intend to graduate.
-You do not have to take the internal program final exam if you are scheduled to take either the CRC or the NCE exam.
-NOT SUBMITTING A CONFIRMATION EMAIL TO TAKE THE CRC OR THE NCE BY THE DEADLINE MEANS YOU WILL BE TAKING THE INTERNAL PROGRAM FINAL EXAM.
+The FW Exam Program Application and documentation for disability accommodations if you are taking the FW Exam should be sent to Andrea Hampton Hall at aha440@uky.edu.

+Final Exam Application, Disability accommodation, and External Final Exam documentation should be sent to Denise Stewart (denise.stewart@uky.edu).

+External Final Exam documentation refers to confirmation (i.e., a confirmation email from CRC or NCE/NCMHCE/CPCE Exam indicating you are signed up to take or have taken either the CRC, or NCE/NCMHCE/CPCE) for the CRC or NCE/NCMHCE/CPCE exam.
+You are eligible to sit for the CRC or the NCE/NCMHCE/CPCE examination after completing 75% of your course work (generally in your last semester).